coredataengineers/CDE-BOOTCAMP/06_docker/02-docker-architecture/README.md

 docker push yourname/myapp
 ```
 This pushes a custom image to your Docker Hub account, making it available for others (or yourself) to pull from anywhere

+ ## Real-World Analogy

+Think of Docker as a shipping company:
+- *Image*: A packaged good with instructions
+- *Container*: A delivery truck carrying the good
+- *Daemon*: The warehouse manager who dispatches trucks
+- *Registry*: The storage depot of all packaged goods
+- *Client*: The customer placing an order

 ## Summary of the Flow (Behind docker run)
 1. You run `docker run hello-world` on the Docker Client